Encouragement for Action

 A curated exhibition of nominated and previous winners based on the 17 global sustainability goals is presented in connection with the announcement of the winners and then makes various announcements.
-Previously, it has been presented on World Trade Day, during Fashion Week Trade and Preview Fabrics & Accessories in its entirety.
-Next it will be presented September 30-October 2 2022 at the Swedish Institute in Paris, in conjunction with Paris Fashion Week.
+Previously, it has been presented on World Trade Day, during Fashion Week Trade and Nordic Fabric Fair (previously named Preview Fabrics & Accessories) in its entirety.
+Most previously it was presented at the Swedish Institute in Paris in September 2022, in conjunction with Paris Fashion Week.

 PRESS CONTACT: MODIN Communication, email@example.com

 EFA consists of four categories